Beyond the City Limits: Exploring Miri’s Surrounding National Parks

 Gunung Mulu National Park

-Miri is home to Gunung Mulu National Park, which is one of the most popular parks in the world.
-It is a UNESCO World Heritage Site known for its outstanding karst landscapes, stunning caves, and unique limestone formations.
-This park is a spelunker’s paradise with numerous caves to explore, including the world’s largest cave chamber, the Sarawak Chamber, and other caves like the Deer Cave and Clearwater Cave.
-You can book your tiket bas online via redBus and take a bus from Miri to Mulu for a convenient and hassle-free journey.
+Miri is the main access point for Gunung Mulu National Park, a UNESCO World Heritage Site celebrated for its extraordinary karst landscapes, vast cave systems and striking limestone formations.
+The park is a paradise for spelunkers, featuring the world’s largest known cave chamber—the Sarawak Chamber—alongside the impressive Deer Cave and Clearwater Cave.
+Book your tiket bas online via redBus and enjoy a comfortable bus ride from Miri to Mulu.

 Lambir Hills National Park